AdRoll/fledge_lab/README.md

 ## TODOs

+- Reintroduce WASM (removed for convenience when incorporating M1 architecture compatibility)
 - Add assertions to the scripts to make sure we do not miss any failures.
 - Explore [reporting](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#5-event-level-reporting-for-now).